leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ![Frame Assembly - 3](../../../../assets/images/micron-13-frame-3.jpg)
 *Frame Assembly - 3*
 {: .fs-2 .text-grey-dk-000 }

+Make sure to pre-insert any necessary M3 nuts as you go.
+It's not possible to add them later without some disassembly.
+In my case, because (1) I'm using a v0.1 aluminum bed with 3-hole mounting and (2) using the leftover 10x11 cable chain from my Trident build, the amount of nuts will not match the manual.
+This is a good time to add nuts for future mods as well.

 ![Frame Assembly - 4](../../../../assets/images/micron-13-frame-4.jpg)
 *Frame Assembly - 4*